scaleway/terraform-provider-scaleway/website/docs/guides/regions_and_zones.html.markdown

 ## Regions

-A Region is represented as a Geographical area such as France (Paris) or the Netherlands (Amsterdam).
+A Region is represented as a Geographical area such as France (Paris / `fr-par`) or the Netherlands (Amsterdam / `nl-ams`).
 It can contain multiple Availability Zones.

 ## Zones